Let it out, buddy.

 Jane: Does he ever like to have a temper tantrum now and again?
 I mean he's the CEO of a large company and that comes with a lot of pressure, so... maybe he likes to let off some steam, throw a vase around or something?

 Are you suggesting that Mr Rochester, your employer? - makes sport of throwing decorative glassware?- in the middle of the night?- in his OWN HOUSE? - where his DAUGHTER sleeps? - because he needs to let off little STEAM - every once and a while?

 Sometimes you are just angry.
 Angry enough that you decide to take it out on something or someone.
 Physically.

 This violent behavior may target a simple inanimate object, an opponent in a boxing match, or other similar situation, or maybe some convenient villain who happens to be in the area.
 Anyway, the point is that you are resolving your anger in a violent, but still somewhat socially acceptable way.

-, in which the character takes out his frustrations on an enemy's image, and Punch a Wall
+, where the character takes their frustrations out on an enemy's image, and Punch a Wall

 open/close all folders

 - One Get Rid Of Cable commercial had a father smack the armrest of his chair in frustration over his cable problems.
 This left an impression on his young daughter, who grows up to be a rebellious hellion who marries a bad boy.
 The commercial concludes that if this series of events happen when your cable's on the fritz, "you will get a grandson with a dog collar."